-For instance, check out the spec notes/caveats of the the ASUS Strix X470-F motherboard:
+For instance, check out the spec notes/caveats of the ASUS Strix X470-F motherboard:

 The specifications above show the M.2 slot configuration for ASUS ROG MAXIMUS XII HERO.

 This motherboard features 3 x M.2 slots.
 However, warnings are attached to using the M.2 slots here due to the limited PCIe lanes.
 Also, you can add more PCIe slots.

-For instance one of the caveats is that the PCIEX16_3 shares bandwidth with the M.2_2 slot.
+For instance, one of the warnings is that the PCIEX16_3 shares bandwidth with the M.2_2 slot.
 Thus when using the M.2_2 slot, the PCIEX16_3 will be disabled.

-Hence, when figuring out how many PCIe lanes a particular M.2 slot actually uses on your motherboard and if there are caveats/notes attached to its usage, you must refer to the manufacturer information and board specifications.
+Hence, when figuring out how many PCIe lanes a particular M.2 slot uses on your motherboard and if there are warnings/notes attached, you must refer to the manufacturer information and board specifications.

 Also Read: How Many M.2 Slots Do Motherboards Have?